The Rules of the Palace Shield Cricket Competition

 11. Ground Facilities.
 The facilities of each ground shall be of a standard acceptable to the Ground Sub Committee (which shall be elected by the Committee), and shall be periodically inspected to ensure that standards are maintained.
 In addition to the minimum entry criteria, clubs must achieve the minimum score appropriate to the division in which they play, or are due to play, in view of promotion or relegation.
 Adverse reports shall be conveyed to the club concerned, and failure to comply with the requirements after a period laid down by the Grounds Sub-Committee, shall result in a fine or points deduction as decided by the Management Committee.
 Persistent failure to comply, or to maintain the improved standard required, or for adverse reports to continue to be made about a ground's facilities, (see Appendix B), may lead to recommendation that the Club concerned be demoted to an appropriate division, or, expelled from the Competition if they do not meet the minimum criteria specified at Appendix A. Any such recommendation will be put to a specially convened General Meeting.

-13a.
-Automatic relegation of the bottom two teams in the Premier and Divisions 1 – 6 shall normally take place as shall promotion of the top two teams in Divisions 1 - 6, subject to the following conditions:
+Automatic relegation of the bottom two teams of each division shall normally take place as shall promotion of the top two teams in each division, subject to the following conditions:

 - no club may have more than one team in any division except Division 6,